prapatil-tibco/flogo-enterprise-hub/samples/Tibco_Control_Plane/App_Deployment/Custom_App_Image/ActiveSpaces/readme.md

-# Deploy and Run Custom App Image for Tibco ActiveSpaces Application on Tibco Platfrom.
+# Deploy and Run Custom App Image for Tibco ActiveSpaces Application on Tibco Platform.

 ## Description